th-schwarz/pmcms/filemanager/ReadMe.md

 FCKConfig.ImageBrowser = true ;
 FCKConfig.ImageBrowserURL = '[Path to Filemanager]/index.html' ;

-(4b) If you are integrating the FileManager with CKEditor 3.x or higher, simply set the URL when you configure your instance, like so:
+**(4b)** If you are integrating the FileManager with CKEditor 3.x or higher, simply set the URL when you configure your instance, like so:

 CKEDITOR.replace('instancename', {
 	filebrowserBrowseUrl: '[Path to Filemanager]/index.html',
 	...other configuration options...
 });

-(4c) If you are integrating the FileManager with TinyMCE (>= 3.0), you should:
+**(4c)** If you are integrating the FileManager with TinyMCE (>= 3.0), you should:

-Create a Javascript callback function that will open the FileManager index.html base page (see URL below for examples) Add a line like: "file_browser_callback : 'name_of_callback_function'" in the tinyMCE.init command See http://www.tinymce.com/wiki.php/How-to_implement_a_custom_file_browser for more details.
+Create a Javascript callback function that will open the FileManager index.html base page (see URL below for examples) Add a line like: "file_browser_callback : 'name_of_callback_function'" in the tinyMCE.init command See http://www.tinymce.com/wiki.php/TinyMCE3x:How-to_implement_a_custom_file_browser for more details.

+See also the dedicated wiki page, with TinyMCE 4 sample : https://github.com/simogeo/Filemanager/wiki/How-to-use-the-Filemanager-with-tinyMCE--3-or-4-%3F

 API